Suspect arrested after random shooting kills three in California

-A man who shot and killed three people at random on the streets of downtown Fresno shouted “Allahu akbar” during his arrest Tuesday and had posted on social media that he disliked white people, authorities said.
+Fresno Police Chief Jerry Dyer said Kori Ali Muhammad, 39, was motivated by hate and was not connected to extremism, even though he said “Allahu akbar” during his arrest.

+“This is solely based on race, and it had nothing to do with terrorism in spite of the statement he made,” Dyer said at a news conference.

-Kori Ali Muhammad, 39, was arrested shortly after the morning rampage that left three white men dead, police said.
-Muhammad, who is black, fired 16 rounds in one minute at four places within a block.
+Muhammad, who is black, fired 16 rounds in one minute at four places within a block, shooting men who appeared to be going about their day, authorities say.

 He walked up to a utility truck and shot a Pacific Gas & Electric Co. employee sitting in the passenger seat, authorities say.
-The driver of the truck sped off to the police department for help, but the man died.
+The driver of the truck, who is Latino, sped off to the police department for help, but the worker, a 34-year-old white man, died.

 Muhammad then shot at another person and missed.
-He aimed at a third, killing him on the sidewalk of a neighbourhood lined with tall trees.
-The final victim was gunned down in the parking lot of a charity building.
+He aimed at a third, killing the 37-year-old on the sidewalk as he walked with a bag of groceries in a neighbourhood lined with tall trees, authorities say.
+The final victim, 58, was gunned down in the parking lot of a charity building.

+Dyer said Muhammad approached a vehicle in between shootings, but he spared the lives of two women who were in the car with a child.
+The women were Latina, he said.

-“These individuals who were chosen today did not do anything to deserve what they got,” Fresno Police Chief Jerry Dyer said.
+“These individuals who were chosen today did not do anything to deserve what they got,” he said earlier in the day.
 “These were unprovoked attacks by an individual that was intent on carrying out homicides today.
 He did that.”

-It’s too soon to say whether Muhammad, who was homeless and filled his social media feeds with racially charged posts, had ties to any militant groups or causes, Dyer said.
+Police had put out a news release hours before the shootings Tuesday, saying that Muhammad was armed and dangerous and wanted in the shooting death of a security guard at a Motel 6 last week.
+The guard, 25-year-old Carl Williams, was white.

+Muhammad told officers at his arrest that he was the guy they were looking for, Dyer said.

 Stephen Hughes, 66, said he and his wife rushed home Tuesday after receiving a frantic call from a neighbour.
 Hughes came home to see a body draped in a blanket on the sidewalk leading to his front door.

 He first thought the shooting was gang-related, but then he noticed the bag of groceries near the body.

-“This guy doesn’t look like a drug guy.
-It looks like a guy carrying his groceries home from the store,” Hughes said.
+“It looks like a guy carrying his groceries home from the store,” Hughes said.

-Muhammad had a criminal past and was wanted in connection with a shooting last week that killed a security guard at a Fresno motel who had responded to a disturbance.
-The security guard also was a white man.

 On what appeared to be Muhammad’s Facebook page, he repeatedly posted “#LetBlackPeopleGo” and encouraged “black warriors” to “mount up.”
 A flurry of posts emerged in the past day.